jfecher/ante-website/content/docs/language.md

 handle_give_int (fn () -> do_math 3)  //=> 126
 ```

+## Sugar for applying handlers

 You'll notice `handle_give_int` expects a function, so we have to wrap `do_math 3` in a
 lambda before we pass it into our handler.
 Since this operation is so common, ante provides
-the `with` operator which will wrap it's left argument in a lambda and pass it to the function
+the `with` operator which will wrap its left argument in a lambda and pass it to the function
 on its right.
 Here is the definition of `with` in pseudocode:

 ```ante